philbooth/escomplex/README.md

 [![Build status][ci-image]][ci-status]

 **NOTE: This project is no longer maintained.
-If you're interested in taking ownership of this repo, please contact me.**
+If you're interested in taking ownership, please contact me.**

 Software complexity analysis
 of JavaScript-family abstract syntax trees.